 Terms and Conditions of Scholarship Award:

-The scholarship will consist of a one-time $5,000 NON-RENEWABLE award, and it will be delivered/paid directly to the college or university listed in the application.
+The most recent scholarship consisted of a one-time $5,000 NON-RENEWABLE award for the 2021-2022 academic year and it will be delivered/paid directly to the college or university listed in the application.
 Scholarship checks will not be paid directly to the individual student.
 If the student abides by the terms and conditions below they may apply for this scholarship again the following year.
 In order for the CLCF to release the funds the student must agree the terms and conditions below:

 - The student must attain a 2.8 grade point average during the award year.
 Failure to maintain a 2.8 grade point average may lead to your forfeiting the scholarship and the ability to apply again for an award from the CLCF in the future.